 We understand the importance of interacting online and giving people micro-interactions that join together to form connections and a community.

-On Wednesday, June 30th, we are hosting a webinar where we will work through the development of a problem statement around how to disciple and shepherd people via technology.
+On Wednesday, June 30th, we hosted a webinar where we worked through the development of a problem statement around how to disciple and shepherd people via technology.

 - Understanding what is discipleship and what does digital discipleship mean